-- b) If any other problem arises, and if the race director decides the start should be delayed, the following procedures shall apply: - i) If the race has not been started, the abort lights will be switched on, a board saying "DELAYED START" will be displayed, all engines will be stopped and the new formation lap will start five minutes later with the race distance reduced by one lap.
+- i) If the race has not been started, the abort lights will be switched on, a board saying "DELAYED START" will be displayed, all engines will be stopped and the new formation lap will start five minutes later with the race distance reduced by one lap.
 The next signal will be the three minute signal. - Tyre changing on the grid is not permitted during such a delay. - Every time this happens the race will be shortened by one lap. - ii) If the race has been started the marshals alongside the grid will wave their yellow flags to inform the drivers that a car is stationary on the grid. - iii) If, after the start, a car is immobilised on the starting grid, it shall be the duty of the marshals to push it into the pit lane by the fastest route.
 Any driver being pushed from the grid may not attempt to start the car. - iv) Once the car is in the pit lane his mechanics may attempt to start it, if successful the driver may re-join the race.
-The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure. - 38.12 Should Article 38.11 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 38.13 Either of the penalties under Articles 16.3c) or d) will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified. - 38.14 Only in the following cases will any variation in the start procedure be allowed: - a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the ten minute point. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and information concerning the likely delay will be displayed on the official messaging system.
-Once the start time is known at least ten minutes warning will be given. - c) If the race is started behind the safety car, Article 40.16 will apply. - 38.15 The stewards may use any video or electronic means to assist them in reaching a decision.
-The stewards may overrule judges of fact.
-A breach of the provisions of the Code or these Sporting Regulations relating to the starting procedure, may result in the exclusion of the car and driver concerned from the Event.
+The driver and mechanics must follow the instructions of the track marshals at all times during such a procedure. - 36.12 Should Article 36.11 apply, the race will nevertheless count for the Championship no matter how often the procedure is repeated, or how much the race is shortened as a result. - 36.13 Either of the penalties under Articles 38.3c) or d) will be imposed for a false start judged using an FIA supplied transponder which must be fitted to the car as specified. - 36.14 Only in the following cases will any variation in the start procedure be allowed: - a) If it starts to rain after the five minute signal but before the race is started and, in the opinion of the race director teams should be given the opportunity to change tyres, the abort lights will be shown on the Line and the starting procedure will begin again at the ten minute point. - b) If the start of the race is imminent and, in the opinion of the race director, the volume of water on the track is such that it cannot be negotiated safely even on wet-weather tyres, the abort lights will be shown on the Line and all teams will be informed of the likely delay via the official messaging system.
+Once the start time is known at least ten minutes warning will be given. - c) If the race is started behind the safety car, Article 39.16 will apply.

-39) THE RACE
+37) THE RACE

-39.1 During the race, drivers leaving the pit lane may only do so when the light at the end of the pit lane is green and on their own responsibility.
+37.1 During the race, drivers leaving the pit lane may only do so when the light at the end of the pit lane is green and on their own responsibility.
 A marshal with a blue flag and/or a flashing blue light, will also warn the driver if cars are approaching on the track.